scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 - **Access modifiers** lets you control which members of a class can be accessed by which part of the code.

 ## Traits
-Perhaps different than other languages with support for OOP, such as Java, the primary tool of decomposition in Scala is not classes, but traits.
+Perhaps different from other languages with support for OOP, such as Java, the primary tool of decomposition in Scala is not classes, but traits.
 They can serve to describe abstract interfaces like:

 ```scala